Gamete Biology Group

-The research goals of the Gamete Biology Group are to identify genes essential for the development and function of male germ cells, determine the roles of their encoded proteins, and define the mechanisms regulating their functions.
+Edward (Mitch) Eddy, Ph.D., is Deputy Chief of the Reproductive and Developmental Biology Laboratory, and leads the Gamete Biology Group.
+He also holds a secondary appointment in the NIEHS Epigenetics & Stem Cell Biology Laboratory.
+The research goals of the group are to identify genes essential for the development and function of male germ cells, determine the roles of their encoded proteins, and define the mechanisms regulating their functions.
 The main approaches used are genomic and proteomic tools; bioinformatics and transcriptome analysis to identify genes expressed specifically in male germ cells; and gene targeting, phenotypic analysis and in vitro functional assays to define the roles of the products of these genes.

 Major areas of research:

 - Initiation and progression of meiosis in male germ cells

 - Sperm motility — novel scaffold proteins, signaling molecules and glycolytic isozymes of the flagellum

 - Role of a retinoic acid-responsive homeobox gene in initiation of meiosis and the translational regulation of its expression in male germ cells

 - Regulation of transition from prophase I to metaphase I of meiosis during spermatogenesis

 - Defining the function of a centrosomal protein unique to male germ cells